MrBryonMiller/DOS-for-Adafruit-M4-Express-boards/README.md

 See : Adafruit_QSPI-master https://github.com/adafruit/Adafruit_QSPI
 And : SPIFlash Libraries.AdaFruit https://github.com/adafruit/Adafruit_SPIFlash

-Original version of this repo required edits to the SPIFlash library.
-This is no longer needed.
+As of 3/7/19 :
+Note that a change was made to the SPIFlash library (1.1.0) making it no longer compatible with the QSPI library.
+Until that problem is corrected you will need to use version 1.0.8 of the SPI Flash library.